(1) These terms and conditions apply to companies, legal entities under public law and special entities under public law (hereinafter: Client).

-3. Scope of delivery, lead time, delivery conditions
+3. Scope of supply, delivery time, delivery conditions

-(1) As a system supplier, EPS only delivers components (semi-finished and, if ordered, prefabrications).
-The specific project of the Client and its feasibility are not part of the scope of delivery.
-The Client is exclusively responsible for its technical implementation including the necessary static calculations and documentary evidence.
-The foregoing shall also apply if EPS performs assembly training at the Client’s premises; such training serves as a general instruction on the products delivered by EPS, not cooperation in the specific project or verification of the same project.
-If requested to do so, EPS shall make the latest processing regulations and the various current general static values available.
+(1) As a systems supplier, EPS only supplies components (semi-finished products and, if ordered, pre-assembled products).
+The Client's actual project and its feasibility are not part of the scope of supply.
+The Client is solely responsibly for the technical implementation of the project including structural calculations and certification.
+This also applies if EPS provides installation training for the Client.
+This training serves as general instruction in the products supplied by EPS, and not participation in the actual project or inspection thereof.
+On request, EPS will provide the latest fabrication instructions for its products and, if available, the relevant general statistical values.

 5. Transfer of risk

 (1) Our invoices are due for payment immediately.
-Discounts are not granted unless they have been explicitly agreed in advance.
-If the receipt of the invoice is contested, the Client shall be in default without further warning thirty days after receipt of the good at the latest.
+Discounts are not given unless expressly agreed in advance.
+If receipt of the invoice is disputed, the Client will come into arrears without warning at the latest thirty days following receipt of the goods.

 8. Liability for defects